gzoller/ScalaJack/doc/schema.md

 Here's a list (likely incomplete) of things we chose not to implement this time:

 * object dependencies clause does not support schema dependencies, only property dependencies
+* enum and const parameters are currently unsupported